pablo14/data-science-live-book/readme.md

 - Model performance

 Most of the written R code can be used in real scenarios!
-I worked on the `funModeling` R package at the same time, soit is used many times in the book.
+I worked on the `funModeling` R package at the same time, so it is used many times in the book.

 <br>